ipfs/js-ipfs-unixfs/packages/ipfs-unixfs-importer/README.md

 }
 ```

-`import` will output file info objects as files get stored in IPFS.
+`stream` will output file info objects as files get stored in IPFS.
 When stats on a node are emitted they are guaranteed to have been written.

-`ipld` is an instance of the [`IPLD Resolver`](https://github.com/ipld/js-ipld-resolver) or the [`js-ipfs` `dag api`](https://github.com/ipfs/interface-ipfs-core/blob/master/SPEC/DAG.md)
+`ipld` is an instance of the [`IPLD Resolver`](https://github.com/ipld/js-ipld-resolver)

 The input's file paths and directory structure will be preserved in the [`dag-pb`](https://github.com/ipld/js-ipld-dag-pb) created nodes.